nba-emu/NanoBoyAdvance/README.md

 - very accurate ARM emulation
 - PPU is still scanline based for now

+See [ACCURACY.md](docs/ACCURACY.md) for more information on which tests NanoBoyAdvance passes and fails.

 ## Running

 Get stable versions on the [releases page](https://github.com/fleroviux/NanoboyAdvance/releases).